Korean Church of Memphis

 WHAT SERVICES do We Have?

-On Sunday there is a traditional Cumberland Presbyterian service at 11 a.m.
+On Sunday there is a traditional Cumberland Presbyterian service at 10:30 a.m.
+We offer Christian Education at 9:45.
 On Friday nights, while the students are at AWANA, parents get together for Bible Study and prayer.
 Both of these services are in Korean.

 During our Worship Service, our 5-ALIVE program allows students from Kindergarten (age 5) to Grade 5 to have a special program with Bible study, games, and crafts.
 CONNECT is a special program for students in 6th grade and up.
 Student ministries are taught in English.
 Hangeul school is after church, September through May.